 Purdy's underrated athleticism has been a hot topic amongst football insiders, but his ability to control space when pressured has been inconsistent in his career.
 This year, though, he's harnessing it.
 And regular scramble drills aren't the only thing he's changing.
 After spending all of last year carving defenses up with anticipation throws to breaking receivers, Purdy is now forcing balls downfield further than anyone else and throwing into tighter windows than anyone else.
 It's as though he's completely re-inventing his game style to take away any possible weaknesses that defenses can key in on.

-There's a balance between taking the easy option when it's available, creating the easy option by manipulating the field, creating plays when those options aren't available, and getting too greedy and inviting big negative plays.
+There's a balance between taking (or creating) the easy play when it's available, creating plays when those options aren't, and getting too greedy and inviting big negative plays.
 The two interceptions and the massive red-zone sack on Sunday show that Purdy and the 49ers are living too far in the negative end of that spectrum.
 But perhaps that's simply something that Purdy and his embattled receiving corps need to experience in order to create a truly unstoppable force late in games.

 The one group that absolutely is in trouble, though, is the special teams.
 With the loss of kicker Jake Moody, San Francisco has significantly less margin from error in all phases of the game.
 The offense must drive deeper, and more consistently, to maintain point production.
 The defense will feel the knock-on effects of however successful that focus is, too.
 And that doesn't even touch on the special teams play outside of field goal tries, which has been, in a word, disastrous.